Karimnagar: Economy

-Economy of Karimnagar comes from all three sectors Agriculture, industries, services sectors.
-There are many granite quarries on the city outskirts near Baopet, and many Agro based industries, Paddy and cotton are the major crop produced in Karimnagar.
-The Lower Manair Dam in Karimnagar has a capacity of 24.5 tmc which can irrigate 4,00,000 acres of land.
+The economy of Karimnagar comes from mainly three sectors Agriculture, industry, and services.
+There are many granite quarries on the city outskirts near Baopet, and many Agro based industries, Paddy and cotton are the major crops produced in Karimnagar.
+The Lower Manair Dam in Karimnagar has a capacity of 24.5 thousand million cubic feet which can irrigate 4,00,000 acres of land.

-Under former Information Technology minister of Telangana, KTR has laid the foundation stone for an IT hub for the aim of expanding IT to cities like Karimnagar, Warangal, Nizamabad, Khammam and Mahabubnagar.
-The IT Tower was completed and inagurated in 2020.
-Karimnagar is home for many small scale industries.
+Former Information Technology minister of Telangana, KTR laid the foundation stone for an IT hub for the aim of expanding IT to cities like Karimnagar, Warangal, Nizamabad, Khammam and Mahabubnagar.
+The IT Tower was completed and inaugurated in 2020.

+Four integrated markets, a central building to accommodate farmers and grocers wishing to sell their food items, are under construction as of the year 2023.

+Karimnagar is nationally renowned for its silver filigree.

 Transport

-The city is connected to major cities and towns by means of road.
-State highways that pass through the city are State highway 1 which is also known as State Highway 1, Telangana Rajeev Rahadari connects with the Hyderabad–Karimnagar–Mancherial Highway coal-belt corridor, State highway 7 and 10, State highway 11 and National highway 563 which connects Jagtial–Karimnagar–Warangal–Khammam.
+Karimnagar is connected to other major cities and towns by means of road.
+State Highway 1 which connects with the Hyderabad–Karimnagar–Mancherial Highway coal-belt corridor passes through town.
+In addition, State highways 7, 10, 11 and National Highway 563 which connects Jagtial–Karimnagar–Warangal–Khammam.

 Airway

 Rajiv Gandhi International Airport in Hyderabad is the nearest airport at a distance of 210 km by road.
 There are three Helipads in the city inside the district collectorate.
-The other two nearest airports to Karimnagar are Ramagundam Airport and Warangal Airport which are closed.
+The other two nearest airports to Karimnagar are Ramagundam Airport and Warangal Airport which are closed, but may be reopened in the future under the UDAN scheme.

 Road

-Dr. B. R. Ambedkar Bus Station, in the center of the city is the third biggest bus station in the State of Telangana after Hyderabad and Khammam bus stations.
+Dr. B. R. Ambedkar Bus Station, in the center of the city is the second biggest bus station in the State of Telangana after Hyderabad bus station.

+72 Electric Vehicle Charging Stations were approved for Karimnagar in 2023 and will operate under the Private Public Partnership model.

 Railway

 Karimnagar railway station provides rail connectivity to the city, located on the Peddapalli–Nizamabad section of New Delhi–Chennai main line.
 It is under the jurisdiction of Secunderabad railway division of the South Central Railway zone.

 Karimnagar is connected to cities like Mumbai with a weekly Super fast express, Hyderabad with Kachiguda passenger daily, Tirupati with a biweekly super fast express and Nizamabad with a DEMU train.
+In October 2023, the Karimnagar-Nizamabad MEMU was extended up to Bodhan.

-The in-progress Kothapalli-Manoharabad railway line will reduce the travel time from Karimnagar to Hyderabad.
-As of January 2023, the line is completed until Kodakondla with the remaining work to be completed by 2025.
+The Kothapalli-Manoharabad railway line will reduce the travel time from Karimnagar to Hyderabad.
+It is scheduled to be completed by 2025.
+The Manoharabad - Siddipet portion of the line was inaugurated on 3 October 2023.

+In 2023, construction work began at the railway station to add a second and third platform, part of the Amrit Bharat Station Scheme, a modernization and expansion effort by the government.

 Media

-The Telugu News publishers in the city are Maithri Channel, Eenadu, Andhra Jyothy.
+The Telugu News publishers in the city are Janam Sakshi, Maithri Channel, Eenadu, ABN Andhra Jyothi.
 Apart from the local language, there are also English papers such as The Hans India.

 Education

-Karimnagar is a major education centre in North-western Telangana.
+Karimnagar is a major education center in north-western Telangana.
 There are many schools and intermediate colleges in the city.
-Karimnagar has Technology institutes, medical colleges, law colleges.
+Karimnagar has technology institutes, medical colleges, and law colleges.

-As part of Telangana state’s long term healthcare industry plan, Karimnagar will operate its own Government Medical College starting with the 2023-2024 batch.